gohugoio/hugoDocs/content/en/functions/css/Sass.md

 Transpile Sass to CSS using the LibSass transpiler included in Hugo's extended and extended/deploy editions, or [install Dart Sass](#dart-sass) to use the latest features of the Sass language.

 > [!warning]
 > The embedded LibSass transpiler was deprecated in [v0.153.0][] and will be removed in a future release.
-Use the Dart Sass transpiler instead.
+Use the Dart Sass transpiler instead by setting the `transpiler` option to `dartsass` as shown in the examples below.

 Sass has two forms of syntax: [SCSS][] and [indented][].
 Hugo supports both.